tvallotton/pgc/readme.md

 ## Pgc – PostgreSQL Query Compiler
+*Note pgc is still under development and does not yet ship a stable release.*

 Pgc is a type-safe SQL code generator for PostgreSQL, inspired by sqlc.
 It parses SQL queries, validates them against your schema, and generates strongly-typed models and async methods to execute them from your application code.